 - Edge computing: A cheat sheet (TechRepublic)

-The 1980s and 1990s were about more than bad fashion and better music–the concept of adding sensors and intelligence to commonplace items became a topic of discussion.
-The technology didn’t yet exist to make it happen, so progress was slow.
+In the 1980s and early 1990s, the concept of adding sensors and intelligence to commonplace items became a topic of discussion.
+However, the technology didn’t yet exist to make it happen, so progress was initially slow.

 IoT is growing fast, and businesses are relying more on IoT for operations.
 This is due to the many benefits offered by IoT to businesses in all industries.
 For example, through IoT, businesses can:

 - How to start an IoT project at your company (TechRepublic)